nmontefusco/UE4EngineerTest/README.md

 A game mode has also been created and set as the default in the project, which can be found at `AIReverie/BP_AIReverie_GameMode`

 If you have any questions at all please email whoever sent this to you.
+We are more than happy to answer any questions.